jeffbass/imagezmq/README.rst

 Contributing
 ============
-**imagezmq** is in early development and testing.
-I welcome open issues and pull requests, but because the programs are still evolving, it is best to open an issue with some discussion before submitting pull requests.
+**imagezmq** is still in active development.
+I welcome open issues and pull requests, but because the programs are still evolving, it is best to open an issue for some discussion before submitting pull requests.
+We can exchange ideas about your potential pull request and open a development branch where you can develop your code and get feedback and testing help from myself and others. **imagezmq** is used in my own long running projects and the projects of others, so backwards compatibility with the existing API is important.

 Contributors
 ============